-The digital landscape in the traditional and online retail space has undergone a far greater transformation in the last couple of years than in the past decade.
-Today nearly all FMCG companies in India have a sales force automation system or sales tracking software to gather retail intelligence from all touchpoints within the sales and distribution ecosystem.
+Thanks to Retail Analytics, the traditional and online retail space has witnessed a transformation in the last few years that it had not seen in decades.
+Today, nearly all FMCG companies have a sales force automation system or sales tracking software to gather intelligence from all touchpoints in the ecosystem.

-While brands are able to collect a lot of data, many do not have the ability to make judicious use of it and link it to marketing activities and business outcomes.
-Of course, MIS managers use excel sheets and a thousand formulae to cull out reports, but neither are these reports made in real-time nor are the sales leaders confident that the entirety of data is 100% authentic and error-free.
-Therefore, their GTM strategy continues to be a hit and a miss.
+Brands today are sitting on a gold mine of data.
+Yet, many are unable to make use of it and link it to business outcomes.
+Sure, MIS managers use excel sheets and a thousand formulae to cull out reports, but neither are these reports made in real-time nor are sales leaders confident about the accuracy of the data in them.
+Eventually, the GTM strategy suffers.

-Considering competition is fierce in most CPG categories, even one day without in-store sampling or promoter-led selling means more than just revenue loss.
-It may also result in ‘consumer erosion’; consumers who were originally your brand loyalists but because they have had to pick up another brand, they may or may not return to purchase yours again.
+Considering the cutthroat competition, even a single day without in-store sampling or promoter-led selling means more than just revenue loss.
+It may also result in ‘consumer erosion’: consumers who were once your brand loyalists, but because they had to pick up another brand today, they may not be as likely to purchase yours tomorrow.

-Within the consumer goods industry, brands with the highest levels of digital and analytics maturity are creating significant value.
-These numbers by retail analytics clearly indicate how a data-driven sales strategy can become the biggest difference between a good year and a great year.
-Hence, the call to action is loud and clear: either fully tap into the power of digital and retail analytics, or get left behind
+Within the consumer goods industry, brands with the most digital maturity in harnessing retail analytics are the ones creating significant value for themselves.
+A data-driven sales strategy is often the biggest difference between a good year and a great year.

-FMCG industry operates through a wide distribution network and covers the urban and rural markets through kirana stores.
-These kirana stores make up nearly 80% of FMCG presence in India.
+The FMCG industry operates through a wide distribution network and covers the urban and rural markets mostly through ‘kirana’ (mom and pop) stores.
+These shops make up nearly 80% of FMCG presence in India.
 Hence, understanding basket trends and consumer behaviour through structured data prompts businesses to achieve accurate insights to make informed sales decisions.

 Retail analytics solutions can uncover interesting statistics while providing direction in areas such as store layout, navigation, promotions, inventory management and strengthening store conversion rates.
 Marketers can intelligently determine the most profitable and satisfying experience for the end user.

 Imagine an FMCG company with both physical and online presence.
-Combining sales data from its social media handles and offline presence and feeding it into a retail analytics solution, it can develop targeted social media and below-the-line campaigns to increase sales for product categories in which customers are already intrigued.
-This sounds very futuristic, but the truth is that businesses are already using smart analytics solutions to improve customer experience and reach them wherever they are, whether online or offline.
+By combining sales data from its social media handles and offline presence and feeding it into a retail analytics solution, it can develop targeted social media and below-the-line campaigns to increase sales for product categories that already intrigue customers.

-A massive rise in digital adoption, therefore, ensures that brands improve their point-of-sale marketing, customize products to suit regional preferences and simplify the retail ecosystem operations.
+A massive rise in digital adoption, therefore, ensures that brands improve their point-of-sale marketing, customize products to suit regional preferences, and simplify their retail operations.

-Through its various solutions available on an integrated platform, FieldAssist can assist CPG companies to collect, deconstruct and deploy retail intelligence to help them stay a couple of steps ahead of the competition – and a thousand steps closer to their consumers.
+Through its various solutions available on an integrated platform, FieldAssist can assist CPG companies collect, deconstruct and deploy retail intelligence to help them stay a few steps ahead of the competition – and a thousand steps closer to their consumers.